microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 ## Authenticate the user and get an access token
 In this step, you'll add sign-in and token retrieval code.
 But first, let's take a closer look at the auth flow.

-This single page application uses a very basic implementation of the implicit grant flow that requires the application ID and redirect URI from the registered app.
+This single page application uses a very basic implementation of the implicit grant flow, which requires the application ID and redirect URI from the registered app.

 The auth flow can be broken down into these basic steps: